 Nonallergic rhinitis occurs when blood vessels in the sinuses fill with blood and fluid, causing a stuffy or runny nose.
 Unlike allergic rhinitis, this condition is not caused by allergens such as pollen, dust, pet dander, or mold.
 Symptoms also tend to be chronic rather than seasonal.

-Causes of Nonallergic Rhinitis
+What are the Causes of Nonallergic Rhinitis?

 Exactly what triggers nonallergic rhinitis varies from person to person.
 However, the most common cause is an acute viral infection like the common cold.